alanng10/class-lang/Docue/Article/Sande/a.md

 Operate results ref.
 Input of lang elements also is assigned ref.
 Marks can be assigned any ref.
-A ref has no type.
 Int is 64 bits.
 Ref is 64 bits.
 Int any is passed with ref.
 Int value is stored in ref value 64 bits.
 Struct any is passed with ref.
-Type is used to declare variable storage.
-And for struct var get and set.
+Ref has type.
+Type can be int type or struct type.
 A struct type has StructName.
+Storage type is used to declare variable storage.

 Sande Lang does not need cast operate.